 Steadman lists Lewis, as well as faculty members Andy Anderson and Clair Canfield, and advisor Scott Olson as his most influential mentors.
 His favorite courses were Anderson’s Human Anatomy and Human Dissection Labs.

 “I believe Aggies are so lucky to have the resources to receive high-quality, hands-on education pertaining to the human body,” Steadman says.
-“Have the opportunity to work with, dissect and learn from cadavers is an experience I will never forget.”
+“Having the opportunity to work with, dissect and learn from cadavers is an experience I will never forget.”

 Following graduation, Steadman will attend the University of Utah School of Medicine.
 He plans to pursue a career as an orthopedic surgeon.